 Reimbursement Information and Rules

+In order to comply with IRS regulations, if an expense is covered by insurance, claims must be processed through your insurance carrier before being submitted to your spending account.
 Over-the-counter (OTC) drugs are only eligible for reimbursement with an actual prescription and quantities are limited to individual personal use.
 This must be electronic or written on a prescription pad and signed by a physician, doctor of osteopathy, physician’s assistant, chiropractor or advanced registered nurse practitioner.
 It must specify the name of the individual for whom the drug is prescribed and the dosage.
 This prescription must be attached to each claim submitted, along with the receipt indicating the date and the amount of the purchase.

 How to get reimbursed from the Health Care Spending Account